DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-09-27-updating-the-reasons-for-rejection-report.md

 {{ appUserNeed({
   description: "As someone working at the DfE
 I need to see why applications are rejected
-So that I can improve the application process
+So that I can improve the application process"
 }) }}

 We wanted to improve the report to make it easier for users to get the information they need.